Iceland's Dimmuborgir Lava Field

 The area surrounding Lake Myvatn is a hive of volcanic activity, with a whole host of naturally occurring and fascinating landmarks.
 Lava fields across the island are caused by lava flows from ancient volcanic eruptions, and Dimmuborgir is no different.

 A flow of lava around 2 millennia ago covered an ancient lake.
 The water in the lake was cold enough to speed the cooling of the lava while steam from the evaporating water and bubbles cracked chambers and columns within the hardening rock.
-The Dimmuborgir lava field is now known for its distinctive towers, columns and caves.
-In fact, the soaring stacks and winding chambers have been likened to a castle, with high towers and narrow staircases.

 Where is Dimmuborgir?